Kathy is a freelance writer and mom of two teenagers. Her son was diagnosed with autism at the age of 3.

 9. Share Information on Social Media

 - Follow autism organizations on Facebook or Twitter, and help spread awareness by retweeting or sharing their messages.

 - Share information with your followers about upcoming events and fundraisers.

 - Start a Google hangout or Facebook group to help connect parents or individuals affected by autism and provide support and resources.

-- Share autism resources, facts and personal insights via your favourite social media channels.
+- Share autism resources, facts, and personal insights via your favorite social media channels.

 10. Volunteer Your Time

 - Contact local autism organizations to find out what types of volunteer opportunities are available.
 Offer to help with public awareness activities, event planning, media, fundraising, newsletters, or whatever else you are interested in.

 - Offer to spend some time with a child with autism to help give their family a break.

 - Volunteer in a local school with children or teens with autism.